fzahirsyah/virtual-internship-idxpartner/README.md

-### This repository is the Final Task from ID/X Partner Data Science Virtual Internsip
+### This repository is the Notebook of Final Task from ID/X Partner Data Science Virtual Internsip
 By: Muhammad Farhan Zahirsyah